learn-co-students/code-coverage-000/README.md

 `Coverage report generated for RSpec to /Users/scottreynolds/code/ta/labs/simplecov/coverage.
 14 / 33 LOC (42.42%) covered.`

 3. Open coverage/index.html in your browser window to view the report.
-4. When you hit 100% test coverage, submit either a gist or a repository of your solution and the coverage report

 ## Resources
 * [Christoph Olszowka](https://github.com/colszowka/) - [SimpleCov](https://github.com/colszowka/simplecov)